| January 3 |

 preside over the branches in Zion.
 The seven are Oliver Cowdery, W.

-W. Phelps, John Whitmer, Sidney Gilbert, Edward Partridge and his two
+W. Phelps, John Whitmer, Algernon Sidney Gilbert, Edward Partridge and his two

 counselors (Isaac Morley and John Corrill). |